 I wasn’t sure which was more horrifying: that she might be dying, or that she might be alien.

 A few years later, my cousin was teaching my friend and me, both of us hopeless[delete: on the makeup front], how to apply make-up.
 My friend slipped as she applied her lipstick and said, “I fucked it up.”
 My young cousin became exasperated and said, “What do you think Q-tips were made for?!”
 What, I thought, were Q-tips made for?
-We laughed at our [word choice?]inexperience, and at the thought that Q-tips were made for lipstick smudges, and that my cousin didn’t understand what we were laughing at.
+We laughed at our [word choice?
+Change to: everything we didn't know]inexperience, and at the thought that Q-tips were made for lipstick smudges, and that my cousin didn’t understand what we were laughing at.